Nickslabcode/Nickslabcode/README.md

-## 👋 Hi, I'm Nick, short for Nikola
+## Hi, I'm Nick, short for Nikola

 ### 🌱 Junior JavaScript Developer

-I'm a lifelong learner who's recently transitioned from tech support to coding.
-Recently completing Telerik Academy’s JavaScript track, I’ve spent the last 6 months diving into Javascript and web development, and I’m excited to grow even more.
+I'm a lifelong, hands-on learner who's recently transitioned from tech support to coding.
+Recently completing Telerik Academy’s JavaScript track, I’ve spent the last 6 months diving into JavaScript and web development, and I’m excited to grow even more.

 ### 🚀 What I'm Working On

-- **JavaScript & React Development**: Actively building dynamic web applications with a focus on React and core JavaScript fundamentals, while continuously enhancing my skills and best practices.
+- **JavaScript & React**: Actively practicing React and core JavaScript fundamentals, while continuously enhancing my skills and best practices.
-- **NestJS Exploration**: Currently expanding my backend knowledge by diving into NestJS, developing a deeper understanding of scalable and maintainable server-side applications.
+- **NestJS Exploration**: Currently expanding my backend knowledge by diving into NestJS & TypeORM, developing a deeper understanding of scalable and maintainable server-side applications.

-**💻 Stay tuned for my next big project**: A full-stack SPA with React, NestJS with TypeORM for backend, and PostGreSQL.
+**💻 Planning a new project**: A full-stack SPA with React, TypeScript, NestJS with TypeORM for backend, and PostGreSQL.

 ### ⚙️ Technology Stack:
 ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)